7 Iconic Gin Cocktails You Absolutely Must Know

 • Champagne or brut sparkling wine

-Born during the First World War, it takes its name from a French cannon .
-The French 75 is elegant, with a captivating bubble.
-Excellent for a refined toast or a classy aperitif.
+Born during the First World War, it takes its name from a French cannon.
+The French 75 is elegant, with a bubble that wins you over.
+Great for a refined toast or a classy aperitif.

-The original recipe mixed gin, lemon juice, sugar and champagne, creating a refined but explosive mix.
-It is thought to have been served for the first time at Harry's New York Bar in Paris .
-Over time it has become a symbol of style and lightness, perfect for toasts and special occasions thanks to its sparkling and citrusy character.
+The original recipe mixed gin, lemon juice, sugar and champagne, creating a refined yet explosive blend.
+It's thought to have been served for the first time at Harry's New York Bar in Paris.
+Over time it has become a symbol of style and lightness, perfect for toasts and special occasions thanks to its sparkling, citrusy character.
+Taste our version: the Niro 75.

 Gimlet: from the ship's deck to the cocktail bar counter.